 Rice & Peas is also made with peas, one in particular called “gungo.”
 It gives it a different taste and it is not as red as when red kidney beans is used.
 But I digress with that history lesson.

-The price is the same at both places $3.00, but the similarities stops there.
+The price is the same at both places $3.00 (2011 prices), but the similarities stops there.
 Taste wise, Cool Runnings is much better and richer as is denoted by its redder color.
 The portion is much smaller than that of Tropical Diner though.
 I’ve already finished eating the one from Cool Runnings to prove my point.

 They are both good, but I highly recommend the one from Cool Runnings as it taste so much better.

 8270 West Bellfort Street